Green Halloween: How to Host a Halloween Costume Swap

 Host a Halloween Costume Swap

 Costume swapping is a brilliant idea.
 If you’re like me, you’ve probably never thrown last year’s costume in the garbage.
-Instead you pass it along to a younger relative, friend, or donate it to Goodwill.
+Instead you pass it along to a younger relative, friend, or donate it.
+And while that’s the responsible thing to do… your child still needs another costume when October 31st rolls around again.
+Costume swapping is the win-win solution for kids, parents, and the planet.

 You can make it a small party or a larger community gathering if you have the time and energy to organize it.
 Whichever option you choose, here’s an outline of how to manage it.